 The Clinical Neuropsychology lab is directed by Dr. Sandra Weintraub.
 Dr. Weintraub’s lab is within the Cognitive Neurology and Alzheimer’s Disease Center (CNADC) and focuses on studies of cognition in “normal” aging, “SuperAging” (better than normal cognitive functioning in the elderly), and age-associated dementias, such as those caused by Alzheimer’s disease and frontotemporal lobar degeneration.
 Current studies address behavioral, genetic and neuroimaging markers of these conditions, risk factors for healthy and diseased cognitive aging (including the relationship between sleep and memory loss), and the relationship between cognitive deficits and neuropathology at post mortem brain autopsy.
 One of the key areas in which students are conducting research is the clinical syndrome of primary progressive aphasia.
 This disorder is characterized by the insidious onset and progressive loss over time of language function (aphasia) due to neurodegenerative disease that targets the left cerebral hemisphere neuroanatomical network underlying normal language function.
 Findings from this lab have been published in top neurology and neuropsychology journals, and have spanned neuropathology, neurolinguistics, structural and functional neuroimaging, genetic risk factors and the impact of disease on patients and their caregivers.
 Cross-lab collaborations in Chicago and Evanston permit students to broaden the translational value of research.

-Cognitive Neuroimaging in Aging and Dementia (Not Recruiting for 2013-2014)
+Cognitive Neuroimaging in Aging and Dementia (NOT Recruiting for 2014-2015)

 This lab is directed by Dr. Rogalski.
 Dr. Rogalski’s lab within the Cognitive Neurology and Alzheimer’s Disease Center (CNADC) focuses on structural neuroimaging related to cognitive systems in healthy aging and disease.
 Her studies investigate the relationship between cognitive mechanisms of language and memory and structural brain changes that accompany aging and dementia.
 Training in her lab provides students with skills for image analysis and synthesis of brain structure and function.